indigofeather/unimove/README.md

 ## Quick Start

-Wrap your application with the `UniversalProvider` and pass the desired `chain` and network configurations.
+Wrap your application with the `ClientProvider` and nest a `WalletProvider` inside it.
+Pass the desired `chain` and network configurations to the `ClientProvider`.

 ### Example for Sui